Financing studies in Iceland

 Students following a course of study in a comprehensive or other upper-secondary school leading to vocational qualifications can receive student loans.

 Students who apply for a Nordplus or Erasmus grant to study in Iceland for one or two semesters should contact the International Office of the university where they are studying in their home country.
-Their studies are then evaluated as part of their study programme in the home country.
-In addition, the Ministry of Education, Science and Culture provides a very limited number of grants to foreign students.
+Their studies are then evaluated as part of their study programme in the home country. n addition, the Ministry of Education and Children provides a very limited number of grants to foreign students.

 Various scholarship funds are available to students in certain fields, and information about them can be found, for instance, in a grant manual from the Icelandic Centre for Research (RANNÍS).

 More information can be found on the website of the Icelandic Student Loan Fund and from the study advisors of individual schools.